Burling graphs revisited, part II: Structure: -Burling graphs

 \subsection{2-Burling graphs}

-Recall that a leaf in an in-tree is a source with exactly one out-neighbor (so the root is not a leaf, even if it has degree~1).
-An \emph{oriented chandelier} is any oriented graph $G$ obtained from an in-tree $G'$ with at least two leaves by adding a vertex $v$ and all arcs $uv$ where $u$ is a leaf of $G'$.
-Observe that $v$ is a sink and all its neighbors are sources of degree~2.
+A leaf in an in-tree is a vertex with no in-neighbors (so the root is not a leaf unless the in-tree has only one vertex).
+An \emph{oriented chandelier} is any oriented graph $G$ obtained from an in-tree $G'$ whose root is of degree at least~2 by adding a vertex $v$ and all arcs $uv$ where $u$ is a leaf of~$G'$.

-\begin{lemma} An oriented graph is an oriented chandelier if and only if it is a connected 2-Burling graph with no vertex cut and no vertex of degree at most 1. \end{lemma}
+\begin{lemma} An oriented graph is an oriented chandelier if and only if it is a connected 2-Burling graph with no cut-vertex and no vertex of degree at most 1. \end{lemma}